 George McCarthy of the Ford Foundation explains how the Community Loan Fund set out to solve a problem, then began changing an industry.

 They are also vulnerable to excessive rent increases, poor-quality maintenance, infrastructure (like water, sewer and road) failures.
 They even risk losing their homes if the park closes.
 Each of these threats affects the security and well-being of families and communities.

-Since 1984, the New Hampshire Community Loan Fund’s ROC-NH™ program has helped homeowners in manufactured housing parks purchase and manage their communities as cooperative corporations.
+Since 1984, the New Hampshire Community Loan Fund’s ROC-NH™ program has helped homeowners in more than 100 manufactured-home parks purchase and manage their communities as cooperative corporations.
 ROC-NH provides fixed-rate financing, specialized training and technical assistance.
 Our park conversion strategy not only protects families against excessive rent hikes and park closures, but also encourages pride and investment in their communities.

 We’ve helped homeowners in 100 New Hampshire parks convert to resident ownership.
-Those communities are home to more than 5,600 families who own their land and control their futures.
+Those communities are home to nearly 5,800 families who own their land and control their futures.

 In 2008, the Community Loan Fund and its national partners – the Corporation for Enterprise Development (CFED), NCB Capital Impact and NeighborWorks® America – launched ROC USA® to take this park conversion strategy nationwide.